 Toast – a versatile breakfast option (or even a lunch or dinner), enjoyed by most.
 I mean, who doesn’t love a warm, crispy slice of bread to kick start their day?!
-Not to mention, it is a quick option which keeps the kids happy and can be eaten on the run to the office.
-But is toast a healthy option?
+Not to mention, it’s a quick option which keeps the kids happy and can be eaten on the run to the office.
+But is toast a healthy choice?
 Well, our dietitians are here armed with ideas to ensure your toast is both delicious AND nutritious!

 It All Starts With the Bread…

 Wholegrain Bread is Best!

 With SO many bread options on the market, which is best?
 When looking for a bread, one with whole grains is the best choice.
 Wholegrain bread is higher in dietary fibre, which is great to ‘keep things moving’ and is typically lower GI (glycaemic index), meaning it is digested at a slower rate, preventing blood sugar spikes.
 Due to their low GI nature and high dietary fibre content, whole grain bread will keep you feeling fuller for longer!

 Wholemeal bread comes in second place.
 Although higher in fibre than white bread, it still falls behind a wholegrain bread due to the grain being processed to a finer texture.
 Due to the lack of grains, wholemeal bread has a higher GI than your typical whole grain bread.